 Click the button below to see our new range of Scruffs beds – now 10% OFF!
 These plush beds come in a variety of different colours and are super comfortable for your dog.

-Make it extra cosy by laying a dog blanket on the bottom of the crate.
+Make it extra cosy by laying a dog mat on the bottom of the crate.
 This will ensure your dog stays warm throughout the night and will provide some added comfort.

 Give them a puzzle feeder

 What better way to relieve boredom than puzzles!
 Puzzle feeders are good entertainment and will keep your dogs mind occupied enough that they won’t get bored.